vishnu3649m/grpc-object-detector/README.md

 ## Introduction

-The main motivation for this project is to explore gRPC and to see how well it can be used to run video analytics.
+The main motivation for this project is to explore gRPC and to see how well-suited it is for serving video analysis capabilities.
+Feel free to fork this repo and adapt this for your own video analysis applications.

-The aim is to first develop a simple server that takes in a video, processes each frame using an object detector and responds with a stream of detections.

-To test & illustrate the server, a CLI based client is provided.
-Maybe a web app will be built in the future.
+This server provides the following services:
+- Detection Service for Images
+    - `GetDetectableObjects`: Returns the list of objects supported by the server
+    - `DetectImage`: Detects objects of interest in the provided image
+- Detection Service for Videos _(in progress)_
+    - `GetDetectableObjects`: Returns the list of objects supported by the server
+    - `DetectObjectsPerFrame`: Detects objects of interest in every frame of the provided video file (or network-accessible stream)
+    - `CountObjects`: Detect and track unique objects of interest within the provided video file (or network-accessible stream)

+Refer to the [protos](protos) directory for exact description of all gRPC services.